HTTP-RPC/Kilo/README.md

     * `WebServiceException` - exception thrown when a service operation returns an error
 * `org.httprpc.beans`
     * `BeanAdapter` - class that presents the contents of a Java Bean instance as a map or vice versa
+    * `Key` - annotation that associates a custom key with a Bean property
 * `org.httprpc.sql`
     * `ResultSetAdapter` - class that presents the contents of a JDBC result set as an iterable sequence of maps or typed values
     * `Parameters` - class for applying named parameters values to prepared statements